kubevault/kubevault/docs/guides/secret-engines/kv/csi-driver.md

 ### Create Pod

 Now we can create a `Pod` to consume the `KV` secrets.
-When the `Pod` is created, the `Provider` fetches the secret and write them to `Pod` volume as files.
+When the `Pod` is created, the `Provider` fetches the secret and writes them to Pod's volume as files.
 At this point, the volume is successfully mounted and the `Pod` starts running.

 ```yaml
 apiVersion: v1